Bullwinkle and Rocky Role-Playing Party Game: Description

 The Bullwinkle and Rocky Role-Playing Party Game is a humor system based on the cartoon show, featuring Bullwinkle, Rocky, Boris Badenov, Natasha, Dudley Do-Right, Mr. Peabody and Sherman, etc. "How to Play the Game" (16 pages) starts with simple group storytelling, using story cards and predesigned plots, and gradually adds role-playing and character abilities.
 Action resolution is decided by spinners rather than dice.
 "Stories (16 pages) provides a number of plots based on the cartoons", while "The Guide to Frostbite Falls and Beyond" (32 pages) describes the world of Rocky and Bullwinkle, the use of the story cards, and characters' special powers.
 The game includes 10 character hand puppets.

 The game can be played three different ways: "The Narration Game", "The Everybody Can Do Something Game", and "The Graduate Game".

 Publication history

-The Bullwinkle and Rocky Role-Playing Party Game was designed by David Cook and Warren Spector, and published by TSR in 1988 as a boxed set with a 32-page book, two 16-page books, 108 cards (two decks), 20 cardboard stand-ups (19 characters & 1 blank), six spinners, two cardstock sheets, 4 dice (2 moose dice & 2 flying squirrel dice) and 10 hand puppets.
+The Bullwinkle and Rocky Role-Playing Party Game was designed by David Cook and Warren Spector, and published by TSR in 1988 as a boxed set with a 32-page book, two 16-page books, 108 cards (two decks), 20 cardboard stand-ups (19 characters & 1 blank), six spinners, two cardstock sheets, and 10 hand puppets.

 Reception

 Scott Marley, writing for Games, chose Bullwinkle and Rocky as one of the Best Games of 1988, saying "Hokey Smokes, this is one roleplaying game you've got to have! ...
 It comes complete with funny rules, useless hand puppets, diplomas from Wassamotta U., and a handy guide to Frostbite Falls."

+In Issue 10 of Gateways, Serge Clermont commented, "Because the game revolves around humor, any idea used can be as corny and wacky as the players want them to be, as long as they're funny or extremely bad (as in the case of puns)."
+Clermont concluded, "for those of you who are diehard Bullwinkle fans, get your batteries charged up to buy and enjoy this great new addition to the role-playing game selection in the market today.
+You don't have to be experienced as a role-player to have fun with it — and the rules are easy to learn, taking no more than 15 minutes to set up and master."